Japan PM Abe makes third offering to war shrine but again stays away

 Two ministers from Abe's cabinet are considering visiting the shrine during the autumn festival, Kyodo news agency reported.

-(Additional reporting by Jack Kim in SEOULo; Editing by Michael Perry and Robert Birsel)
+(Additional reporting by Jack Kim in SEOUL; Editing by Michael Perry and Robert Birsel)